teleportsing/AWS-Docker-lab/README.md

  Service : An Amazon ECS service allows you to run and maintain a specifiednumber of instances of a task definition simultaneous

+ # Scheduling Amazon ECS tasks

+ Amazon Elastic Container Service ( Amazon ECS ) is a shared state ,optimistic concurrency system that provides flexible scheduling capabilitiesfor your tasks and containers .
+The Amazon ECS schedulers leverage clusterstate information provided by the Amazon ECS API to make an appropriateplacement decision

+ Amazon ECS provides the service scheduler for long running statelessservices and applications .
+The service scheduler ensures that the specifiednumber of tasks are constantly running and reschedules tasks when a taskfails ( for example , if the underlying container instance fails for somereason ) .
+The service scheduler optionally also makes sure that tasks areregistered against an Elastic Load Balancing load balancer

+ You can update your services that are maintained by the services schedulesuch as deploying a new task definition , or changing the running number ofdesired tasks

+ # Service definition parameters

+ A service definition defines which task definition to use with your service ,how many instantiations of that task to run , and which load balancers ( ifany ) to associate with your tasks

+ Service load balancing

+ Your Amazon ECS service can optionally be configured to use Elastic LoadBalancing to manage traffic

+# Task 1 : Create an Amazon ECR Repositoryn this task , you will create an Elastic Container Registry Repository .

+In this task , you will create an Elastic Container Registry Repository .

+ 3. At the top of the AWS Management Console , to the right of Services , in the search bar search for ECS and then choose Elastic Container Service from the list

+ 4. In the left navigation pane , choose Repositories

+ 5. Choose Create repository

+ 6. For Repository name , type: myrepo

+ 7. Choose Create repository